sfvicente/RestApiBestPractices/Docs/HTTPStatusCodes.md

 <br><br>

-### Return `301 Moved Permanently` when a resource has been permanently relocated to a new URL.
+### Always return `301 Moved Permanently` when a resource has been permanently relocated to a new URL.

 // TODO: add description